 Any student is allowed to have a car on campus.
 Should you decide to bring your car to campus, you must register it and pay for a parking permit that will allow you to park in one of the parking areas on campus.
-Residential Overnight Parking Permits cost $200 and are valid until August 2019.
-You can buy parking permits online with a credit card.

 Student IDs are necessary for access to any residence hall after move-in day and for your meal plan.
 Your ID has a chip in it and acts like a debit card—you will need it each time you spend money in the cafeteria.
 You can pick up a student ID during scheduled hours in the Health, Wellness, and Athletic Center on or before move-in day.

+Do not include your room or building information in your address.
 All mail should be sent to:

 1840 South 1300 East